HugoBien/HugoBien/README.md

 ## Hi there 👋

+French Student in M2 IL in Nancy.

+This git contains all my personnal or school works.

 <!--
 **HugoBien/HugoBien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.